zahrashabani2000/img2caption/README.md

    - Verify your internet connection
    - Ensure RHINO_LIGHT_BASE_URL is correct

-2. **Slow image generation**:
-   - Image generation on CPU is slower than GPU
-   - Consider reducing image size or inference steps in the code

-3. **Out of memory errors**:
-   - Close other applications to free up RAM
-   - Stable Diffusion requires significant memory for image generation

 4. **Image upload issues**:
    - Ensure images are under the maximum size limit (RHINO_MAX_IMAGE_SIDE)